sikt-no/graphitron/README.md

 #### field directive
-By default, Graphitron assumes each field not annotated with the **notGenerated** or **splitQuery** directives to have a name equal to the column it corresponds to in the jOOQ table.
+By default, Graphitron assumes each field not annotated with the **notGenerated** or **splitQuery** directives to have a name equal to the column it corresponds to in the jOOQ table or service record.
 The **field** directive overrides this behaviour.
-Specifying the _name_-parameter allows for using schema names that are not connected to the names of jOOQ fields.
+Specifying the _name_-parameter allows for using schema names that are not connected to the names of jOOQ or service record fields.
 This directive applies to normal type fields, input type fields, arguments and enum values.

 ```graphql